chadeldridge/jerrors/README.md

 # jerrors Go JSON Error Framework
 A simple golang Error module for creating errors and lists of errors in a JSON format.

+# THIS DOCUMENTATION IS OUT OF DATE AND WILL BE UPDATED SOON - 2023-09-21

 ## Contents
 - [jerrors](#jerrors-go-json-error-framework)